What Does an Applied Scientist Do? 2024 Career Guide

 [Featured image] An applied scientist works on a computer in a lab.

-Applied scientist roles are great options for people who want to contribute to improving business processes and make a difference in other people’s lives.
-They can work on specialized or elite projects and create new technologies that change the landscape of science for the better.
+Applied scientists benefit nearly every industry since they're responsible for finding ways to use technology to improve our lives.
+They often work in teams with professionals across various disciplines covering a range of fields.
+Applied scientist roles are great options for people who want to contribute to improving business processes and making a difference in other people’s lives.
+They can work on specialized or elite projects and create new technologies that improve the landscape of science.

 What is an applied scientist?